 Rising Premiums and Deductibles: What Tampa Bay Seniors Can Expect

-Medicare Part A deductibles are also set to increase!
+Medicare Part A also set to increase!

 ✅ Major Reforms to Medicare Part D: Lower Out-of-Pocket Caps and Payment Plans

-Once you hit this cap, you’ll pay nothing more for covered drugs for the rest of the year—a huge relief for those with chronic conditions requiring expensive medications.
+Once you hit this cap, you’ll pay nothing more for covered drugs for the rest of the year, a huge relief for those with chronic conditions requiring expensive medications.

 Another exciting update is the expansion of the Medicare Prescription Drug Payment Plan, which allows beneficiaries to spread their drug costs over the year in predictable monthly payments.
-This is particularly beneficial for residents in Polk or Sumter counties, where seasonal income from tourism or agriculture might fluctuate.
-However, Part D deductibles may rise, potentially to $590 or more, so budgeting ahead is key.

 The Extra Help program (Low-Income Subsidy) is also expanding, making it easier for low-income individuals to qualify for reduced or zero premiums and deductibles.
+The best way to see if you qualify is to apply.
+Social Security will tell you everything you qualify for.

 Medicare Advantage (Part C) Updates: Opportunities and Challenges in Florida